ezcafe/raspberry/homeassistant/README.md

 - Follow this guide to setup device https://www.youtube.com/watch?v=dhuiiHmfK8k
 - Follow this guide to setup other IR commands https://github.com/hristo-atanasov/Tasmota-IRHVAC
 - If there is issue, go to https://github.com/hristo-atanasov/Tasmota-IRHVAC/tree/master/custom_components/tasmota_irhvac and copy the new component

+Config MQTT

+Host: your MQTT ip
+Port: 1883
+User and pass of MQTT

 ```scripts.yaml
 irhvac_remote: